input-output-hk/engineering/blog/2023-04-21-js-backend-stacks.md

 - `abc` has to return a value to the function that called it
 - `example2` needs to inspect the value returned by `xyz`.

 Returning the result value directly from `abc` is not possible: It would end up in the `c = c();` loop in `scheduler`.
-We need to a value, but we can only return a function to make a tail call.
+We need to return a value, but we can only return a function to make a tail call.
 Where do we get this function?

 This is where the lightweight Haskell stack comes into play.
 We use the convention that when we are done computing, we "return" the result by making a tail call to a _continuation_ (function) at the top of the lightweight stack, passing the result as an argument.